How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - Accumulation of liquid stool above the impacted mass.
 Which then leaks downwards from around the mass.

-- Relaxation of anorectum sphincter as a result of the presence of the hard poop mass in the anoanorectal area.
+- Relaxation of the anorectal sphincter results from the hard poop mass in the anorectal area.

 The disappearance of soiling is a sign of clearance of impaction and evacuation of the colon.